-• Does it transcribe and generate structured notes (SOAP or similar) reliably?
+• Reliability — Does it transcribe and generate structured notes (SOAP or similar) accurately every time?

 Why it’s worth a look (especially for budget-sensitive clinicians):

-• Tailored to solo practitioners / small practices: you don’t see massive enterprise‐only pricing prominently displayed.
+• Tailored to solo practitioners and small practices — you don’t see massive enterprise-only pricing prominently displayed.

 • Focus on flexibility (recording on mobile/watch) and customization of note style.